YesWiki/yeswiki/docs/csrf.md

    use Symfony\Component\Security\Csrf\CsrfTokenManager;
    ...
    $csrfTokenManager = $this->wiki->services->get(CsrfTokenManager::class);
+   // replace 'token' by the used name in form's inputin following line
    $token = new CsrfToken('tokenId', filter_input(INPUT_POST,'tokenNameInForm', FILTER_SANITIZE_STRING));

-   // replace 'token' by the used name in form's input if ($csrfTokenManager->isTokenValid($token)) {
+   if ($csrfTokenManager->isTokenValid($token)) {
        ...
        $csrfTokenManager->removeToken('tokenId'); // remove it if you want only one usage